 Get in touch with your feelings

-When you’re dating or approaching a first date, you are using the more primitive part of your brain which are more geared towards basic survival and pretty much function out of our awareness or consciousness.
+When you’re dating or approaching the first date, you are using the more primitive part of your brain which is more geared towards basic survival.
+It’s pretty much function out of our awareness or consciousness.

 Check in with what you are feeling – ask yourself often, does this feel safe and secure?
 Does this love interest or date ask questions about me?
 Do they look at me in a way that is pleasing?
 Are they curious about who I am?
 Do I feel trust?
 Does how they look or smell appeal to me?
 Do they look comfortable in their own skin?
-Does this person speak about their past positively and if it’s not positive have they made sense of it and how it has shaped them in relationship today?
+Does this person speak about their past positively and if it’s not, have they made sense of it and has it shaped them in the relationship today?

 More about Melissa Ferrari

 Melissa is one of Australia’s most sought-after relationship experts and is renowned for her warmth and engaging personality.
-Through her private counselling sessions, seminars and couples retreats, Melissa has helped thousands of individuals and couples gain insight into their relationship problems and has given them the tools to help them resolve ongoing conflicts and move towards developing and maintaining a loving and connected relationship.
+Through her private counseling sessions, seminars and couples retreat, Melissa has helped thousands of individuals and couples gain insight into their relationship problems.
+She has given them the tools to help them resolve ongoing conflicts and move towards developing and maintaining a loving and connected relationship.